 The majority of our clients do first aid courses because of some form of statutory or regulatory requirement, usually due to a Duty of Care situation.
-If your existing first aid qualification is due to lapse in the next few weeks, or indeed you have just gained a workplace qualification that also requires you to hold an appropriate first aid certificate; the best advice we can give is to register for a public course from our public course calendar that suits your requirements.
+If your existing first aid qualification has lapsed during the lockdown period, or indeed you have just gained a workplace qualification that also requires you to hold an appropriate first aid certificate; the best advice we can give is to register for a public course from our public course calendar that suits your requirements.

-It may be that the current situation continues for longer than a few weeks (no one really knows), and that course isn’t able to go ahead.
+It may be that the current situation continues for longer than the next few weeks (no one really knows, and we have to be alert to the possibility of a second wave), and that course isn’t able to go ahead.
 We are prepared for that eventuality and we will be in touch to move your registration to the next available course that suits you.
 At least by doing this you can demonstrate your intent to (re)gain the qualification that you require, but circumstances beyond your control are preventing you from attending the course immediately.

-There is no equivalent guidance for Outdoor First Aid Qualifications currently as these do not fall under the regulatory remit of the HSE or DfE.
-However, some Governing Bodies are beginning to issue their own advice on this, and we’ll add these to the resources section at the foot of this page as it becomes available.
+There is no equivalent overarching guidance for Outdoor First Aid Qualifications currently as these do not fall under the regulatory remit of the HSE or DfE.
+However, the IOL and some Governing Bodies are beginning to issue their own advice on this, and we’ll add these to the resources section at the foot of this page as it becomes available.